 Part A Part B Total 2 Questions from each module.
 Total of 8 Questions, each carrying 3 marks (8x3 =24 marks) Each question carries 9 marks.
 Two questions will be given from each module, out of which 1 question should be answered.
 Each question can have a maximum of 3 subdivisions.
-(4x9 = 36 marks) 60
+(4x9 = 36 marks) 60 At the end of the course students should be able to:

-Course Outcome CO1 Develop structured web pages with HTML5 and style them using CSS techniques, including positioning, media queries, and the box model. К3 CO2 Write client-side scripts using JavaScript and utilize jQuery for DOM manipulation, event handling, and AJAX requests to create responsive and interactive user interfaces. К3 CO3 Build and deploy server-side applications using Node.js, Express, and PHP, and integrate databases using SQL to store and retrieve data for dynamic content generation. К3 CO4 Utilize React for building component-based single-page applications (SPAs), understanding the fundamental principles of component architecture, and leveraging AngularJS for web application development. К3
+Bloom's Knowledge Level (KL) CO1 Develop structured web pages with HTML5 and style them using CSS K3 CO2 Write client-side scripts using JavaScript and utilize jQuery for DOM manipulation, event handling, and AJAX requests to create responsive and interactive user interfaces. К3 CO3 Build and deploy server-side applications using Node.js, Express, and PHP, and integrate databases using SQL to store and retrieve data for dynamic content generation. К3 CO4 Utilize React for building component-based single-page applications (SPAs), understanding the fundamental principles of component architecture, and leveraging AngularJS for web application development. К3